edmundsj/hardsync/README.md

 - Set up CI for automatic testing and publishing to PyPi

 ## Future (non-MVP)
+- Heavy post-decorating contract validation to ensure that it meets all downstream requirements
 - More tests to verify edge cases, especially around type conversion and multiple arguments
 - Support for streaming / listening
 - Add generated code testing and verification